 Elder Financial Abuse in Walnut Creek

-Enhanced Protections for Seniors: If you are 65 or older and have been victimized by a broker or financial advisor, California law may entitle you to enhanced damages beyond your actual losses.
-Contact a Walnut Creek securities lawyer to understand your full range of options.
+Enhanced Protections for Seniors: If you are 65 or older and have been victimized by a broker or financial advisor, California law may entitle you to enhanced remedies beyond your actual losses.
+Contact a Walnut Creek securities lawyer to understand your full range of options under California’s elder abuse statutes and related provisions.

 The FINRA Arbitration Process for Walnut Creek Investors

 Most securities disputes involving broker-dealers are resolved through FINRA arbitration rather than traditional court litigation.
-The Financial Industry Regulatory Authority (FINRA) operates the largest securities dispute resolution forum in the United States, and Walnut Creek investors benefit from convenient Northern California hearing locations.
+FINRA operates the largest securities dispute resolution forum in the United States, and Walnut Creek investors benefit from convenient Northern California hearing locations.
+Under FINRA Rule 12200, member firms and their associated persons are required to arbitrate disputes with customers either pursuant to a predispute arbitration agreement or when a customer requests arbitration — meaning investors retain the right to compel arbitration even without a predispute agreement in many circumstances.

 Understanding FINRA Arbitration Statistics